Rudd-O/copperheados-build/README.md

 rekey F-Droid so F-Droid will have the ability to install applications as a trusted app store on your phone.
 Quite excellent!

+This build recipe will also build periodically.
+If a successful build has taken place in the past, the pipeline will exit early with a successful status, so you do not need to worry about wasting CPU, memory or disk space on repeat builds of the same thing.
+The parameters used to determine whether a build should run to completion are evident from the pipeline script — check the script out if you want to know what decides whether a build continues or not.

 ## How to use it

 Install the Jenkins Pipeline plugin on your Jenkins instance.